Ali Summit and Negro Industrial and Economic Union

 Negro Industrial & Economic Union

 The civil rights movement led to a growing politicization of Black players in collegiate and professional sports.
-Black athletes caused uproar on many campuses in the North and out West during integration in places with minuscule Black student bodies such as Oregon State University and the University of Wyoming.
+Black athletes caused an uproar on many campuses in the North and out West during integration in places with minuscule Black student bodies such as Oregon State University and the University of Wyoming.
 The same pattern occurred at the professional level.
 Although less remembered, the Negro Industrial and Economic Union, later known as the Black Economic Union, hosted the Ali summit at its headquarters in Cleveland.

 Founded by current and former Browns players, the organization promoted racial liberation through entrepreneurship and believed Blacks had to “become involved in the economic infrastructure of America.”
 In addition, Union members had long addressed racism in their personal lives and continued to tackle the problem while living in Cleveland and in its various other chapters around the country.
 Brown admired Ali’s racial consciousness and athleticism and formed a strong relationship with him in February 1966.
 Although the Union is most well-known for hosting and supporting Ali during the summit, its impact extended far beyond a two-and-a-half hour press conference.